Please like and follow me!

 Helen then went to live and work in Balquhidder in Scotland to work on a flash animation project with the West Highland Animation Company to produce online comics for children learning Gaelic.

 After working as a designer and animation technician, she decided to go into the education sector, working in a care home for visually impaired students and being teaching assistant in a primary school.
 She kept her hand in art, design and animation by using her skills to teach children and young adults in these subjects and working on various freelance art projects.

-In October 2010, she was shortlisted to 6 out of 200 entrants in a national competition for children's book illustrations organised by Lancaster Litfest and the Wyre Borough Council.
+She was then shortlisted to 6 out of 200 entrants in a national competition for children's book illustrations organised by Lancaster Litfest and the Wyre Borough Council.